bajamircea/bajamircea.github.io/_posts/2021-02-27-fixed-latest.markdown

-Third: **sometimes the problem can be avoided** e.g. if the components are consolidated in the same source control repository, or for small projects where Alex and Bob are really a single person.
+Third: **sometimes the problem can be avoided** e.g. if the components are consolidated in the same source control repository, or for small projects where Alex and Bob are really a single person, there also options regarding how often a fixed version is taken.